Coronavirus and your finances

 Anyone off work for more than seven days usually needs a sick note from their doctor to say they’ve been unwell.
 As people are being told to stay away from GP surgeries if they’ve been showing symptoms, sick notes can be obtained from NHS 111 online.

 Self-employed people can’t get SSP, but they can make claims through the Employment and Support Allowance.
 As with SSP, claims can be made from the first day that you’re off work sick.

 The government has announced that if your company can’t afford to pay your wages, they can claim 80% of it through a grant so that you can still get paid until things go back to normal.
 This way, companies that have had their business affected by coronavirus, like pubs or gyms, don’t have to let their staff go.

-This scheme is called the Coronavirus Job Retention Scheme and it will run until at least June 2020 backdated from March 1st.
-The government has also said that it could go on longer if needed.
+This scheme is called the Coronavirus Job Retention Scheme and it will run until at least the end of July 2020 backdated from March 1st as per the government’s update on Monday 12th May.

 What are furloughed workers?

 To become eligible, you’ll become a “furloughed worker”, which means you’ll stay employed and paid by your company even though you’re not doing any work.
 An important point is that you can’t do any other jobs while classified as a furloughed worker.

 Can I claim benefits if my salary is reduced?

 Some people whose salaries are cut may become eligible for additional financial support (including Universal Credit).
 To figure out if you can get any help, go to entitledto’s Benefits Calculator and enter your information (including your new salary).

 As of Tuesday 13th May, self-employed people will be able to apply for grants through the Self Employed Income Support Scheme.
 The grants will be worth 80% of the average monthly revenue over the past three years and they will be capped at £2,500 per month.
 The first part of the scheme covered the months of March, April and May, meaning the upper limit for any grant will be £7,500.